gmarty/vsop87/README.md

 - Avoid calls to cosine when the value is Pi
 - The result code ensures good level of minifiability.

-Unlike other ports, this one is incomplete as it only support VSOP87 series C. But it is fully tested and compliant with the official check values.
+Unlike other ports, this one is incomplete as it only support VSOP87 series A and C. But it is fully tested and compliant with the official check values.

 I accept PR for extending support to other series.